 SMOLLETT MAUSOLEUM, St Andrew's Parish Churchyard, Alexandria, West Dunbartonshire

-ACCESS : The church and churchyard are currently secured, but you can approach this building from the rear on Church Street.
+ACCESS : The churchyard is currently secured, but you can approach this building from the rear on Church Street.

-But it is the churchyard that is focussed on here.
+But it is the mausoleum that is focussed on here.

-Along the back wall of the churchyard is a small intriguing building.
+This small intirguing building is located along the rear wall of the churchyard.
+Best seen from this side, it is also clearly visible from the narrow road that serves one of the carpark for the Mitchell Way parking.
 This is the Smollett Mausoleum.
 The Smolletts were a notable family in this area and this mausoleum is significant for its family connections.

 It is described as of a style considered Romanesque Revival.
 It has a shallow T-layout and straddles the rear wall of the churchyard.
 It is built of honey-coloured sandstone ashlar; ashlar dressings; zoomorphic, figuartive sculptures.
 It has a simple gabled entrance bay, Romanesque door; chevron moulding; colonnettes; hoodmould, zoomorphic labelstops; plaque in gablehead; cross finial; grotesque figurative corbel.
 Narrow bays, recessed niches.
 Arcaded blind window; hoodmould, grotesque labelstops; very weathered on left return.
 Grey slate roof, ashlar ridging.
 That zoomorphic refernces notes those strange monkey faces that peer from the parapets.
 All that wordy description conjures up something very interesting, architecturally as well as through the family connection.